 However, the more we investigate, the more convinced we are that there are practical–and profoundly meaningful–ways for teachers to implement its ideals, even in an elementary school classroom.
 Benefits of Maker Spaces “Makerspaces come in all shapes and sizes, but they all serve as a gathering point for tools, projects, mentors and expertise.
 A collection of tools does not define a Makerspace.
-Rather, we define it by what it enables: making.”
 Make time for… curiosity.
 This posts is the second in a series about making time in your classroom, even when you don’t feel like you have any!

 Here is the first: Make time for… relationships What’ll happen if I put my head in here?
-Sure it may have killed a mythical cat.
 Provoking curiosity… – What Ed Said.
 It takes a while before the children think of putting paper into this old typewriter to make it do something… They wonder if the flat disks beside it are the films for the old camera!

 They’re exploring a mini museum of historical artefacts on display in the library.
 In another room, students use Google images to discover and examine ancient maps of the world and compare them with current ones.
 Next door, there are all kinds of images from the past and present as a stimulus for discussion.
 Students as innovators… – What Ed Said.
 Guest post by Claire, one of our Grade 5 teachers, discovering the power of letting go.

 The headings are my commentary… Opportunities for creativity and innovation… Over the last week, my team of Year 5 teachers, together with Edna, have been planning a unit of inquiry into energy.
 Do schools kill creativity?
 30 Ideas To Promote Creativity In Learning.
 30 Ideas To Promote Creativity In Learning.

 Its heavily referenced from Ken Robinson’s work and I encourage all educators to read Out of Our Minds if you haven’t already.
 For me, it’s probably had the most impact on my education practice than any other book I’ve read.
 The Seeds of Growth: Why creativity is essential in education.
+We live in a world that is changing faster than ever before and facing challenges that are unprecedented.
+These sorts of challenges require innovative ideas and approaches.
 Want To See Their Best?
 Let Them Play.
 Want To See Their Best?

 Let Them Play by Terry Heick It’s almost 2016, and highly-structured, formal learning environments may have run their course.
 If nothing else, they have a pronounced limp and awkward speech patterns that students are increasingly finding, well, academic.
 In many ways, the internet was the catalyst for this.
+And this change has been neither minor nor gradual.
+The best example of this might be the video game community, where many software developers have found success not so much with games, but equipping users with the tools to create their own games.
+Little Big Planet and Minecraft have excelled here by simply doing less.
 On creativity… – What Ed Said.
 This week’s #edchat discussion focused on what we are doing to encourage creativity in schools.

 It was one of those topics that makes me wish I didn’t live in Australia!
-The time difference precludes me from participating in #edchat other than during school holidays.
-On the few occasions that I have, I found the conversation stimulating and thought-provoking… and fun too, because of the sheer speed and intensity of it!
 Opportunities for creativity… – What Ed Said.
 How can we provide better opportunities for learning to be expressed creatively?